toptechtips/toptechtips.github.io/_posts/2019-08-10-creating-semantic-react-app.md

 tags: [web development, reactjs, semantic ui, npm, node, gulp, craco, less]
 ---

-__Post still under construction__

-I wanted to work on my incomplete [Protfolio Website](https://johncalzado1.github.io).
-However, I thought that instead of continuing development on it using semantic-ui, I would experiemnt with Semantic-UI's ReactJS integration.
+It's **August 2019** and I want to work on my incomplete [Protfolio Website](https://johncalzado1.github.io).
+However, I thought that instead of continuing development on it using semantic-ui, I would experiment with Semantic-UI's ReactJS integration.
 I figured this was also a good opprotunity to have more practice with ReactJS based on [my last weekend project.](/2019-07-20-first-react-site/)

-# Step one, trying to install the normal Semantic UI
+## I wanted to try and install Semantic UI (not React-based) | You DON'T have to do this to use SemanticUI React

 First I wanted to try installing a fresh version of semantic ui as the version my portfolio was using is an older version.

 ## To install semantic UI I needed to install the following (in the time of writing):